These Applebee's Chicken Wonton Tacos are the perfect copycat, filled with honey-garlic chicken and zesty slaw in a crispy wonton shell.

 These Applebee’s wonton tacos have 33 grams of carbs per serving.
 The wonton wrappers are part of what make these tacos so delicious, but if you’re looking for a low-carb option, you can always swap out the wonton wrappers for lettuce wraps.

-After cooking the chicken, be sure to allow it time to cool down before you transfer it to freezer-safe storage containers.
-Once frozen, the chicken will last in the freezer for up to 3 months.
-Let it thaw in the fridge overnight then reheat it in the microwave or in the oven before assembling your fresh tacos.
+Freezing: While the assembled tacos don’t freeze well, the chicken can be frozen separately.
+Allow the cooked chicken to cool completely, then transfer it to freezer-safe containers.
+Freeze for up to 3 months.
+Thaw in the fridge overnight and reheat in the microwave or oven before assembling with fresh wonton shells.

 More Applebee's copycat recipes